Quo vadis biophotonics? Wearing serendipity and slow science as a badge of pride, and embracing biology

 About this collection

-We are delighted to share with you a selection of the papers which will be presented at our Faraday Discussion on Biological and bio-inspired optics taking place in Cambridge, UK in July 2020.
+We are delighted to share with you a selection of the papers associated with a Faraday Discussion on Biological and bio-inspired optics.
 More information about the event may be found here: http://rsc.li/optics-fd2020.
 Additional articles will be added to the collection as they are published.
 The final versions of all the articles presented and a record of the live discussions will be published after the event.

 Over the last decade, an increasingly advanced understanding of nature’s light manipulation strategies has allowed scientists and engineers to design novel biologically inspired photonic materials for a wide range of applications.
 Recent research efforts have uncovered a truly astounding diversity of biological light management mechanisms that rely on various photonic structures, and there is much to be learnt from biological photonic structures for the design of advanced optical materials.
 Biological optical materials often create desirable synergies between quantum-optical, wave-optical, and ray-optical phenomena through a fine control of material structure and composition across all relevant length scales.
 Deciphering the origin of such synergies will allow scientists to emulate and improve upon them to solve challenges in optical technology development.